Previous Episode << >> Next Part

 "Here I fly, in a lost and lonely part of space."
 Many applauded her, but still Jessie's whole body was tense.
 She thought she'd feel better once James joined her from the rising platform behind her.
 "Once again, Tani's creeping, I'll slap her face," she shakily sang, then gestured the microphone to the side.

 James, previously with his back to her, took the microphone and swung around to sing his part.
-He offered his other hand to her at the same, which she gratefully squeezed for as long as she could as she strode down the stairs.
+He offered his other hand to her at the same time, which she gratefully squeezed for as long as she could as she strode down the stairs.

 "Going home, I just can't hold it back no more.
 I really should be..."
 Craig and Lena started pushing their arms out one at a time.
 "Judging you."
 Jessie reached the bottom where the spare microphone stand was just in time to join in with the hand motions.
 "Avoiding you, hating you, blaming you!"
 James' voice raised each time.
 It felt a bit overwhelming for him to hear it across an entire stadium.